State Management

 FormState

-The potential downside of this approach is that each form will have it's own state management implemented independantly, which could lead to less DRY code.
-This is an acceptable tradeoff in most cases, but if you notice that certain patterns should be shared among different components, you will either need to pass these state values as props to child components, or wrap the related components in a ContextProvider and expose them via the useContext hook.
-See more about how to use React Context here.
+One downside of this approach is that each form has it's own state management.
+This can lead to less DRY code.
+This is an acceptable tradeoff in most cases, however.
+If you notice that certain patterns should be shared among different components, you will either need to pass these state values as props to child components, or wrap the related components in a ContextProvider

 npx @nmfs-radfish/create-radfish-app my-app --example computed-form-fields

-Below is a simplified code snippet on how to set this form state management up in a React component:
+Here is a simplified code snippet on how to set this form state management up in a React component:

 const SimplifiedForm = () => {